-Do you have an interest in working in the information technology industry?
-In our cyber security course, you’ll develop the skills and knowledge for a successful career as a cyber security paraprofessional.
+If you have an interest in working in the information technology industry, our cyber security course will help you develop the skills and knowledge for a successful career as a cyber security paraprofessional.

-In our cyber security course, you will gain practical skills in:
+In our cyber security course, you'll gain practical skills in:

 Study scholarships are available to applicants who already hold higher qualifications.

-We developed this course in conjunction with a significant industry advisory panel comprising of cyber security specialists in the security, banking, information technology and telecommunications industries.
+We developed our cyber security course in conjunction with a significant industry advisory panel comprised of cyber security specialists in the security, banking, information technology and telecommunications industries.

 |Tuition Fee Type||Estimated Annual Fee|

 You need to complete 10 core units and 6 elective units to gain this qualification.

 This unit describes a participants skills and knowledge required to communicate effectively in the workplace within the Information Technology and Cyber Security industry.
 This includes communicating verbally, communicating in written form, participating in meetings, making presentations, and participating in internal negotiations.